sconover/wrong/README.markdown

 ### Aliases ###

 An end to the language wars!
 Name your "assert" and "deny" methods anything you want.

 * In your code, use `Wrong.config.alias_assert` and `Wrong.config.alias_deny`
 * In your `.wrong` file, put `alias_assert :expect` on a line by itself

 Here are some suggestions:

-    alias_assert :expect
-    alias_assert :should # This looks nice in RSpec alias_assert :confirm
+    alias_assert :expect # warning: not compatible with RSpec alias_assert :should # This looks nice in RSpec alias_assert :confirm
     alias_assert :be